-Milkweed, Milkweed, Milkweed
+1. Milkweed, Milkweed, Milkweed

-Planting milkweed remains the easiest and best thing that the average gardener can do to help monarchs.
+Planting milkweed remains the best thing that the average gardener can do to help monarchs.
 It is the most essential building block of a proper monarch habitat; it's where the butterflies lay their eggs and the only thing that the caterpillars will eat.
-Look for plants in the Asclepias family (such as Asclepias syriaca, Asclepias speciosa, Asclepias incarnata, or Asclepias curassavica, depending on what region you live).
+Look for plants in the Asclepias family (such as Asclepias syriaca, Asclepias speciosa, Asclepias incarnata, or Asclepias curassavica, depending on the region where you live).
 Native species of milkweed are always best because that's what monarchs would be naturally seeking as they migrate through your area.
 Get your plants from a reputable grower (one who grows without using commercial pesticides or fertilizers), or start them from seed yourself.

-Keep It Chemical-Free
+2. Keep It Chemical-Free

-Nectar-Rich Food Sources
+3. Plant Nectar-Rich Food Sources

-Monochromatic garden designs are a lovely aesthetic, but they may not actually be as attractive to pollinators as a multi-hued design.
-The more colorful a garden is, the more inviting it is to butterflies.
-But don't just diffuse color evenly through the design scheme; group your plantings so that there are large drifts of each color.
+It's also important to fill your garden with a rainbow of colorful blooms.
+But don't just diffuse color evenly through your design scheme; group your plantings so that there are large drifts of each color.
 This helps butterflies and other beneficial insects (and especially those tired migrating monarchs) by giving them an easy visual target, and by providing a multitude of nectar-filled blooms within easy reach.

-Water and Mineral Sources
+5. Provide Water and Mineral Sources

-If your garden doesn't naturally include sunny puddling spots, you can easily create a butterfly puddling pool by filling a shallow dish with chemical-free soil, sand, and/or low, small rocks.
-Place it in a spot that gets full sun, near your nectar plants, and keep it moist by watering it every day, or set it up where it will receive a bit of daily water from a drip system.
-Add minerals periodically by sprinkling a bit of salt or an organic matter such as compost or decomposing fruit (in small amounts, never enough to pollute the area).
+If your garden doesn't naturally include puddling spots, you can easily create a butterfly puddling pool by filling a shallow dish with garden soil and/or low, small rocks.
+Place it in a spot that gets full sun, near your nectar plants, and keep it moist by adding water every day, or set it up where it will receive a bit of daily moisture from a drip system.
+Add minerals periodically by sprinkling salt, compost, or small pieces of decomposing fruit.